prikavj/Phoneme-Recognition-and-its-Applications-in-Computer-Aided-Pronunciation-Training/README.md

 Clone the repository.<br>
 Run the preprocessing-timit.ipynb notebook to preprocess your data.<br>
 Choose a model notebook to run.
 Ensure you have the necessary dependencies installed and file paths fixed.<br>
-Once the model is trained, you can use the CAPT.ipynb notebook for real-time pronunciation training.<br>